2024 Women's Premier League (cricket)

 The 2024 Women's Premier League (also known as WPL 2024 and branded as TATA WPL 2024) was the second season of the Women's Premier League, a women's franchise Twenty20 cricket league organised by the Board of Control for Cricket in India (BCCI).
 The tournament, featuring five teams, was held from 23 February to 17 March 2024.

-Royal Challengers Bengaluru won the title after defeating Delhi Capitals in the final.
+Royal Challengers Bangalore won the title after defeating Delhi Capitals in the final.
 This was Royal Challengers franchise's maiden title across both men's and women's tournaments.

 Format

 Five teams are scheduled to play in 2024.
 The tournament involves each team playing every other team twice in a home-and-away, double round-robin format.
 After the double round-robin league, the top three teams qualify for the playoffs based on aggregate points.
 The team with the highest points will automatically qualify for the final match.
 The second and third-placed teams will compete with each other (in a match titled "Eliminator").
 The winner of the Eliminator match will move on to the final match.